Huntsville

 Motorcycle Accident Attorney

-If you or someone you love has been injured or killed in a Huntsville motorcycle accident, you are probably facing a mountain of bills compounded by loss of income.
-You are getting the run around from the insurance company, and you have questions of what to do.
-You need help right away and you need a motorcycle accident lawyer who will fight for you so that you can get fair and full compensation for your injuries.
-Don’t waste your time searching for the “best motorcycle accident lawyer near me” or “best motorcycle accident attorney”.
+If you or someone you love has been injured or killed in a Huntsville motorcycle accident, you are probably facing a mountain of bills compounded by a loss of income.
+You are getting the runaround from the insurance company, and you have questions about what to do.
+You need help right away, and you need a motorcycle accident lawyer who will fight for you so that you can get fair and full compensation for your injuries.
+Don’t waste your time searching for the “best motorcycle accident lawyer near me” or “best motorcycle accident attorney.”.
 Motorcycle injury attorney Randy W. Ferguson is here to help.
-We offer a no obligation, FREE CONSULTATION to all motorcycle accident victims.
-Home and office visits available.
+We offer a no-obligation, free consultation to all motorcycle accident victims.
+Home and office visits are available.
 Call now.
 Call 256-534-3435.
 We can help.

-Thousands are injured each year in motorcycle accidents in Alabama.
-There are various causes of a Huntsville motorcycle crash including:
+Thousands of people are injured each year in motorcycle accidents in Alabama.
+There are various causes of a Huntsville motorcycle crash, including:

 • Accidents with distracted, intoxicated or fatigued drivers who didn’t see or stop for the motorcycle

-• Accidents caused by drivers who are speeding and who lose control of their vehicle or who are unable to stop in time before hitting a motorcyclist
+• Accidents caused by drivers who are speeding, who lose control of their vehicle or who are unable to stop in time before hitting a motorcyclist

 • Accidents resulting from drivers who fail to yield the right-of-way to motorcycle riders when the rules of the road require him or her to yield

-• Motorcycle crashes resulting from drivers who misjudge the speed of a motorcycle rider or who do not accurately judge the distance between their car and the motorcycle
+• Motorcycle crashes result from drivers who misjudge the speed of a motorcycle rider or who do not accurately judge the distance between their car and the motorcycle

 • Crashes caused by drivers who don’t see a motorcycle rider